codespin-ai/codespin/README.md

 Options available with the `codespin generate` command include:

-- `--promptFile`: (Required) Name of the prompt file.
-- `--template`: (Required) Path to the template directory.
 - `--write`: Save generated code to a source file.
 Defaults to 'false'.
-- `--writePrompt`: Save the generated prompt to the specified path without making an API call.
+- `--write-prompt`: Save the generated prompt to the specified path without making an API call.
 - `--api`: API service to utilize, like 'openai'.
 Defaults to 'openai'.
 - `--model`: Name of the desired model.
 E.g., 'gpt-4'.
-- `--maxTokens`: Maximum tokens allowed for the generated code.
+- `--max-tokens`: Maximum tokens allowed for the generated code.
 - `--include`: List of files to include in the prompt for better context during code generation.
 - `--exec`: Executes a command for each generated file.
 Useful for, e.g., running a formatting tool.
 - `--debug`: Enables debug mode, displaying debug messages for each step.
 - `--config`: Specifies the path to a config file.
-- `--baseDir`: Designates the directory path relative to where files are generated.
+- `--base-dir`: Designates the directory path relative to where files are generated.
 Defaults to the directory of the prompt file.
 - `-h, --help`: Displays help.

 ## The Prompt File